Janowski and St. Thomas host Weber State - WTOP News

 BOTTOM LINE: St. Thomas faces Weber State after Nick Janowski scored 22 points in St. Thomas’ 82-74 loss to the Montana State Bobcats.

 The Tommies have gone 3-0 at home.
-St. Thomas ranks second in the Summit League with 16.3 assists per game led by Nolan Minessale averaging 4.2.
+St. Thomas is third in the Summit League in team defense, giving up 73.4 points while holding opponents to 44.7% shooting.

 The Wildcats are 0-3 on the road.
-Weber State scores 87.5 points and has outscored opponents by 15.2 points per game.
+Weber State has a 2-4 record against opponents over .500.

+St. Thomas makes 47.2% of its shots from the field this season, which is 6.9 percentage points higher than Weber State has allowed to its opponents (40.3%).
+Weber State averages 8.1 made 3-pointers per game this season, the same that St. Thomas allows.

+TOP PERFORMERS: Janowski averages 2.0 made 3-pointers per game for the Tommies, scoring 14.4 points while shooting 33.9% from beyond the arc.
+Nolan Minessale is shooting 51.1% and averaging 20.1 points.

 Viljami Vartiainen averages 2.7 made 3-pointers per game for the Wildcats, scoring 11.4 points while shooting 36.5% from beyond the arc.
 Jace Whiting is averaging 14 points.